 Frozen vegetables aren’t just amazing because yes, they’re super cheap, but they’re also incredibly easy to prepare.
 You don’t have to worry about any cutting or formal cooking, they’re prepared exactly as you want it.
-Toss some into a dish, put the dish into the microwave, and add it as a side to those delicious pork chops I spoke about earlier.
+Toss some into a dish, microwave it, and add it as a side to those delicious pork chops.
 You could also add it to your stir fry and brown rice.

 Let me tell you, back in the days of me being broke, frozen vegetables were pretty much my only source of micronutrients outside of bananas.

-This concludes my list of budget friendly and muscle building foods that will help build your muscle mass while not breaking the bank.
-As I stated above, a lot of these foods can be mix matched together so make sure you find creative ways to make the most out of these foods and you will be sure to maintain that muscle mass without spending a ton of money on expensive food.
+This concludes my list of cheap muscle building foods that will help build your muscle mass while not breaking the bank.
+As I stated above, a lot of these foods can be mix matched together.
+Make sure you find creative ways to make the most out of these foods and you will be able to maintain muscle mass without spending money on expensive food.